What is SFW

 WHAT is Screen-Free Week?

-Regardless of whether children are consuming “good” or “bad” programming, it’s clear that screen media dominates the lives of far too many kids, displacing all sorts of other activities that are integral to childhood.
+Regardless of whether children are consuming “good” or “bad” programming, it’s clear that digital entertainment dominates the lives of far too many kids, displacing all sorts of other activities that are integral to childhood.
 Excessive screen time is linked to poor school performance, childhood obesity, and attention problems.
 And it is primarily through screens that children are exposed to harmful marketing.

 WHO and WHERE?

-Anyone can participate by simply refraining from using screens for entertainment during the week of May 4-10, 2015.
+Anyone can participate by simply refraining from using digital entertainment during the week of May 4-10, 2015.
 But experience tells us that it’s more fun – and much easier – to go screen-free with others.
 That’s why we hope you’ll become a SFW Organizer.

 You can organize Screen-Free Week in a classroom or entire school, with a scout troop, faith community, neighborhood association, at your local library or with any community group.
 Organizers and volunteers promote the week, reach out to partners, and help children and families discover fun, screen-free activities.
 If you can’t organize a whole week, consider hosting a screen-free event!